NemesisPi/picoReflow/Docs/README.md

 26/01/21 added Hot Links to make getting Help and Firing Profiles for your Nemesis PI controller easier and added multi configs for easy copy and paste for Heat Treatment kilns as they do long holds at many different temperatures easy as copying and pasting config then restart controller to take effect quicker than having to constantly auto tuning kilns like simple PID controllers takes just 1 minute instead of some times hours like older controllers

-Has error codes and will stop on errors for "safety" for max 31855k current driver supported module more coming soon very soon type k , n , r ,s ,j ,t Pt100, pt1000 etc
+Has error codes and will stop on errors for "safety" for max 31855k current driver supported module more coming soon very soon type k , n , r ,s ,j ,t, etc
 NO connection     Thermocouple sensor break
 Short to ground   Thermocouple short to ground     Grounding on metal case of kiln Short to Vcc      Thermocouple picking up voltage from elements,old insulation or thermoouple close to elements small voltage can make errors in temperature readings.